-How good is your Star Trek: The Original Series trivia knowledge?
-You might know the title sequence narration by heart and mime the orchestra when the theme song picks up, but did you know that the theme song has official lyrics?
+Even fluent Klingon speakers don't know everything about Star Trek: The Original Series.
+You might know the title sequence narration by heart but did you know that the theme song has official lyrics?
 Or that the words “Beam me up, Scotty” are never actually said on the show?

-These facts about Star Trek: The Original Series will go beyond the basics and debunk some popularized myths about the show.
-They’ll discuss how it played a small, but significant role in the Civil Rights movement, how it almost didn’t make it onto the air, and how it helped build the foundation for modern fandom.
+These history of Star Trek: The Original Series is riddled with myths and misunderstandings.
+But the show has a rich history including a small, but significant role in the Civil Rights movement, and struggle to make it onto the air, and a defining role in building the foundation for modern fandom.

 Even if The Original Series isn’t your favorite Star Trek, or even if sci-fi isn't your thing, there’s no denying that Star Trek was and remains one of the most important and groundbreaking shows in television history.
 Its cast, crew, and creator were committed to boldy going where no one had gone before.
-By doing so, they have left a lasting impact on our culture.So grab some synthale or a cup of tea, Earl Grey, hot, and check out these Star Trek facts!
+By doing so, they have left a lasting impact on the galaxy.